Speaker

 Description

 A transport line for laser-plasma accelerated electrons is proposed based on the fixed-field alternating gradient accelerator (FFA) concept.
-To accommodate the large LPA energy spread and match the beam to a transverse gradient undulator (TGU), the lattice incorporates matching cells with high-temperature superconducting quadrupoles providing gradients of 160–200 T/m, along with a compact FFA dispersion creator.
+To accommodate the large LPA energy spread and match the beam to a transverse gradient undulator (TGU), the lattice incorporates matching cells with high-temperature superconducting quadrupoles providing gradients up to 220 T/m, along with a compact FFA dispersion creator.
 This configuration allows strong focusing and dispersion tailoring within a compact geometry.
 The study represents an initial step toward demonstrating the feasibility of FFA-based dispersion management for LPA-driven light sources, while outlining the requirements of further optimization.

 | In which format do you inted to submit your paper? | LaTeX |